jenn0003/Predominance-Tool/README.md

 First, input the feature class you are interested in analyzing.
 This should be the same feature class you used in the Calculate Gap tool.
 Next, choose a predominance option that tells the tool what criteria the maximum field must meet to be considered significant.
 The three options are as follows:

-1. Over the mean (OVER_MEAN): Compares each predominance gap to the mean of all gap values within the dataset.
+1.	<b>Over the mean</b> (OVER_MEAN): Compares each predominance gap to the mean of all gap values within the dataset.
-2. Over the mean + standard deviation (OVER_STD): Compares each predominance gap to the mean of all gap values plus an additional standard deviation.
+2.	<b>Over the mean + standard deviation</b> (OVER_STD): Compares each predominance gap to the mean of all gap values plus an additional standard deviation.
 The choices for the standard deviation are 1, .5, or .33.
-3. Over a user-specified value (USER_SPEC): Compares the gap to a user-inputted value.
+3.	<b>Over a user-specified value</b> (USER_SPEC): Compares the gap to a user-inputted value.

 If the user-specified value is selected as the Predominance Option, enter the value.
 If you are not using a specified value, leave this section blank.
 If using the standard deviation option, choose between 1, .5, or .33 from the dropdown menu.
 After, click “OK” to run the tool.